XperiaGo/android_scripts/README.md

     ./OTAConfig.sh
     ./CompileROM.sh [ -u / -p / -g / -s ]

-OTA Updater:
+### OTA Updater:

-	If you want use OTA Updater and OTAConfig.sh script go on OTA Update Center website > https://www.otaupdatecenter.pro/
+If you want use OTA Updater and OTAConfig.sh script go on [OTA Update Center website](https://www.otaupdatecenter.pro/)

-Credits:
+### Credits:

-    @munjeni: Kernel, porting Android Kitkat to Xperia 2012 devices and bugfix
-    @DevSwift: Develop on Xperia 2012 devices and bugfix
-    @percy-g2: Support and bugfix
-    @Andrewas: Stable repository mantainer and support
-    @AOSX: Port Android Open Source Project to Xperia 2012
-    @CyanogenMod: For CM-11
+⋅⋅⋅@munjeni: For kernel, having ported Android KitKat to Xperia 2012 devices and bugfixing ⋅⋅⋅@DevSwift: For developing on Xperia 2012 devices and bugfixing ⋅⋅⋅@percy-g2: For his support and bugfixing ⋅⋅⋅@Andrewas: For his stable repositories
-    @XperiaNovathor: For maintaining repos of kumquat
-    @Legacy-Xperia: For updated patches and device trees
-    @XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012
+⋅⋅⋅@AOSX: For having ported Android Open Source Project to Xperia 2012 ⋅⋅⋅@CyanogenMod: For CyanogenMod 11 ⋅⋅⋅@XperiaNovathor: For maintaining repos of kumquat ⋅⋅⋅@Legacy-Xperia: For updated patches and device trees ⋅⋅⋅@XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012